Rated 4.9/5 ⭐️ | Free shipping from €79 🚚

 • 1 tsp salt

-• 2 tbsp butter (+ some for the pot)
+• 2 tbsp butter (+ a little for the pot)

 • 1–2 handfuls of blueberries